Are you one of those designers struggling with fleeting attention spans?

 Go on and read your text – if it requires even the smallest amount of effort, users will move away and they will look for ‘cleaner’ information.

-While we’re still dealing with textual content, you might think about dividing it in small paragraphs, or using bullets, numbering, and descriptive subheadings.
+While we’re still dealing with textual content, you might think about dividing it into small paragraphs or using bullets, numbering, and descriptive subheadings.

 Novelty is evergreen